 An electrical schematic diagram for the AC train control system for the diesel example above is shown in 65 FIG. 12.
-The electronic on-board state generator is the same as FIG. 5 and is redrawn here to show its connections to other parts of the system.
+The electronic on-board state generator is the-same as FIG. 5 and is redrawn here to show its connections to other parts of the system.

 The diesel locomotive (remote object) 1200 is connected to the AC power supply 1202 and the plus and minus signal generator 1203 via the track.
-The three lines 1201,1230,1231 are drawn in to show that there are three kinds on remote control signals available.
-Short power interrupts 1201 from the AC power supply 1202 sequence the state of the motor unit 510 directly through the basic four states.
-Long power interrupts 1201 from the AC power supply 1202 reset the motor control unit into a known state.
-The plus and minus DC remote control signal generator 1203 is shown connected to the AC power supply 1202 since it applies the DC signals superimposed on the AC track voltage.
-The DC signals are shown connected to the signal detector
+The three lines 1201, 1230, 1231 are drawn in to show that there are three kinds on remote control signals available.
+Short power interrupts 1201 from the AC power supply 1202 sequence the state of the motor control unit 510 directly through the basic four states.
+Long power interrupts 1201 from the AC power supply 1201 reset the motor control unit into a known state.
+This plus and minus DC remote control signal generator 1203 is shown connected to the AC power supply 1202 since it applies the DC signals superimposed on the AC track voltage.
+The DC signals are shown connected to the signal detector 1232 that puts them in a form usable by the system.

 The on-board state generator FIG. 5 generates one and only one of five states at a time.
-The state signals 509, 512-515 are shown connected to signal gating AND gates 1210-1224 along with the plus 1225 and minus 1226 DC logic signals from the signal detector 1232.
+The state signals 509, 512-15 are shown connected to signal gating AND gates 1210-1224 along with the plus 1225 and minus 1226 DC logic signals from the signal detector 1232.
 The output of each AND gate is shown connected to remote functions such as headlights or bells or is shown not connected to anything if there is no remote feature designated for that option.